 Progressive muscle relaxation can be combined with deep breathing for additional stress relief.
 It is a procedure in which you put tension on a different group of muscles by contracting them and then release that tension by loosening that group of muscles.
 This will provide complete relaxation in different parts of the body and also your mind.

-However, the above-mentioned techniques are just some general techniques which can help you in getting relief from your stress and anxiety but for professional advice, you can visit any experienced stress and anxiety therapist in your nearby area.
+However, the above-mentioned techniques are just some general techniques that can help you in getting relief from your stress and anxiety but for professional advice, you can visit any experienced stress and anxiety therapist in your nearby area.